mwaliman/mwaliman.github.io/projects.md

 # Projects

 {:.lead}
 Here are some projects I have worked on for school, work, or fun.
-Hoping to add more here very soon!
+Watch this space!
 <div class="grid">
   {% for project in site.data.projects %}
     {% include project.html project=project %}